-7th & 8th Grade Specific Rules
+7th & 8th Grade Specific Rules use NYFHS modified rules except as modified herein

 - 1. Equipment: In 7/8th grade goalies are not required to wear but can wear shin guards and or football or other pants with protective pads. - 2.
-Stick Length: For 7th and 8th grade stick lengths are 40- 42" Team may use four poles (60' up to 72") - 3.
+Stick Length: For 7th and 8th grade stick lengths are 40- 42 " except that teams may use four "long" poles (52' up to 72") - 3.
 Length of Game: 4 12-minute running quarters.
 Two times out per half.
 Clock will stop on the whistle in the last two minutes of the game where spread is 4 or less.
 Penalty time starts on the whistle- clock stops on the whistle for a man down goal or for a man up goal where the penalty is non-releasable. - 4.
 No MERCY Rule: There is no mercy rule for this division. - 5.
-Time Counts: Level 7/8 teams will apply the 20-second count to clear the ball over the midfield line and will apply the 10-second count to get the ball into the offensive box.
+Time Counts: Level 7/8 teams will apply the 20-second count to clear the ball over the midfield line and will apply the 10-second count to get the ball into the offensive box. - 6.
+The cylinder of the goal circle may be pierced by an offensive player who may play free balls in the circle.